 Physical distancing is further enhanced by blocking seats between passengers wherever possible.

 Should I wear a mask?

 Yes.
 All passengers on Cathay Pacific flights must wear a mask for the duration of their journey, other than when they eat or drink.
-‘In line with recommendations from IATA, WHO and other health advisory bodies, face coverings are effective at reducing droplet spread,’ explains Haughton.
+‘In line with recommendations from IATA, WHO and other health advisory bodies, face masks are effective at reducing droplet spread,’ explains Haughton.

 Is cabin air OK to breathe?